drowe67/codec2-dev/codec2-dev/stm32/unittest/README_unittest.txt

      $ arm-none-eabi-gdb ../../src/tst_ofdm_demod.elf
      (gdb) tar ext :4242
      (gdb) load
+     (gdb) mon reset
+     (gdb) break EndofMain
+     (gdb) break Infinite_Loop
-     (gdb) r
+     (gdb) cont
-     TODO: appears stuck at this point?
-How do we know when it's finished?

-    In a third terminal:

-       $ cd ~/codec2-dev/stm32/unittest/test_run/tst_ofdm_demod_ideal
+   Gdb should stop at either the EndofMain if all went well, or Infinite_Loop if there was a run time error.
+In either case kill it with ^C and "quit".

+   Check the results with:

      $ ../../scripts/tst_ofdm_demod_check ideal

    The check script will print information on each check.
 The final line should be "Test PASSED".
 If any of the checks fail then it